Updated as of Oct 2021

 In other circumstances, we may collect and receive personal data about you in person, by phone or email or from various third parties and public sources as set out below:

-Identity and Contact Data from our partners or our customers.
+- Identity and Contact Data from our partners, customers or third parties.

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.